willnolin/Art-Wall/README.md

 - A user may create a location which will make them a host.
 They can then update or delete that location.
 - Must implement an is_admin boolean (to authorize ownership of location).
 - Hosts will additionally be able to add and delete from their featured artist's list.
 Their profiles will have a link to a map with location.
-- User can add a location links to their profile by clicks 'Add to my locations" on Location detail page
+- Add Contact form modal on artist detail page.

 <br>